dojot/dojot-training/README.md

 ## Use Cases

-### Cold-chain monitoring

-A company of the cold-chain sector wants to carry out a proof of concept with the dojot platform.
-The company wants to monitor their refrigerated trucks (location and temperature) and records when:

-- The temperature reaches values outside an acceptable range.
-- The truck leaves the planned route.

-It also wants to send messages from its operational center to the drivers.
-These notification messages are shown on a display in the trucks.

-Messages from device to dojot and vice-versa are sent through MQTT protocol.

 ### Water quality monitoring

 A company produces an IoT device with pollutant and oxygenation level detectors.
 It will install several of them along a river near a factory to assess the water treatment.
 Due to the simplicity of the device, it sends the data corresponding to the two measurements (pollutant and oxygenation) in a 16-bit message.
 Each value is encoded in 8 bits.
 The data is sent hourly to a gateway that relays it to dojot via HTTP protocol.